CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 =------------------------------------------------------------------------------=
 ```

-To see the total energy of the self-consistent field (SCF) calculation, you can open the log file and locate the character `!`.
+To see the total energy of the self-consistent field (SCF) calculation, you can open the output file and locate the character `!`.
 The lines following this total energy will provide information about its constituent terms, the number of iterations required for convergence, and the forces acting on each atom.
 In the case of Si at equilibrium, the forces should be zero.

 ```
  !    total energy              =     -15.76056206 Ry